What Happens to Your Child if You Don't Have a Will?

 It's in the best interest of the child.

 Depending on state law, the court will normally take into consideration the best interest of the child in deciding custody or who will be a guardian.
 If a parent is deemed “unfit” by the court, they could name a thrid party as a guardian.
-It is important to state your wishes in these circumstances, but keep in mind that in general, a will does not change the rights of the other biological parent.
+It's important to state your wishes in these circumstances, but keep in mind that in general, a will does not change the rights of the other biological parent.

 Perhaps your child has another willing caretaker figure that the court can appoint for the role.
 If the child is reaching an age close to adulthood, the judge may take the child’s preference into account.
 The age when a child can state their preference can vary by state.